swcarpentry/git-novice/episodes/03-create.md

 ::::::::::::::::::::::::

-Alternatively, in the Rstudio Terminal, with the `ls -a` command we can see the _hidden directory_ called `.git/`:
+Alternatively, in the RStudio Terminal, with the `ls -a` command we can see the _hidden directory_ called `.git/`:

 ```bash